jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 72. She said, “Alas for me.
 Shall I give birth, when I am an old woman, and this, my hus- band, is an old man?
 This is truly a strange thing.”

-73. They said, “Do you marvel at the decree of Allah?
-The mercy and blessings of Allah are upon you, O people of the house.
+73. They said, “Do you marvel at the decree of Enki?
+The mercy and blessings of Enki are upon you, O people of the house.
 He is Praiseworthy and Glorious.”

 74. When Abraham's fear subsided, and the good news had reached him, he started pleading with Us concerning the people of Lot.